-LGBT Hollywood: The OFFICIAL Lesbian Crew on the Scene!
+LGBT Hollywood: The OFFICIAL Lesbian Crew!
 Renee Sotile & Mj Godges

-American Idol singer Hollie Cavanagh and Melodye Perry (daughter of music legend Edna Wright and niece of Darlene Love, for music aficionados) bring a resonating voice to the voiceless.
+American Idol Hollie Cavanagh and Melodye Perry (daughter of Edna Wright and niece of Darlene Love, for music aficionados) bring a resonating voice to the voiceless.

 She will see herself in the hundreds of women who are standing strong.
 She will hear her life in the lyrics.
 Our hope is that I Remember Nicole empowers her to find HER voice.

-100% of your donation goes towards production of PSA's, incorporating I Remember Nicole in outreach and domestic violence awareness advocacy.
-501(c)3 non-profit project - donations are tax-deductible
+100% of your donation goes towards production of PSA'S and incorporating I Remember Nicole in intimate partner violence advocacy.

 I Remember Nicole is a metaphor for the highly publicized domestic violence story of Nicole Brown Simpson.

 On October 3, 1995, OJ Simpson was acquitted of murder charges for the deaths, of his ex-wife Nicole Brown Simpson, and her friend, Ron Goldman.

 Working as a video-journalist, Renee Sotile covered the "Trial of the Century" and never forgot the impact Nicole Brown Simpson's death made on her.
 Imprinted in her mind are the shocked and heartbreaking expressions on the faces of Nicole's family.